Collection Agency Valuation

 What Collection Agency Businesses Actually Sell For

-Collection agencies trade at 5x to 10x EBITDA, measuring annual operating profit before interest, taxes, depreciation, and amortization.
+Collection agencies trade at 5x to 10x EBITDA, measuring earnings before interest, taxes, depreciation, and amortization — the agency's annual operating profit from contingency collection fees, purchased debt recovery, and flat-fee collection services.

 Method